-It is time for another tumble through the history of the anime medium.
+It’s time for another tumble through the history of the anime medium.
 Last time, we counted off what the most iconic anime from the 90s were.
 Now we go back even further to the decade where anime seriously started taking shape: the 80s!
-A time of funky music, crazy hairstyles and ridiculous amounts of fun, and fittingly enough, this vibe appropriately defines most 80s anime.
+A time of funky music, crazy hairstyles, and ridiculous amounts of fun, and fittingly enough, this vibe appropriately defines most 80s anime.

 As we go further back in time, I’ve had to sift through anime that, while popular at the time, have become far more obscure thanks to the creative boom of anime shows we have experienced over the last decade or so.
 But fear not, for I will be here to guide you through all of it.
 Without further ado, we kick off our list with the number 10 pick.

-In a franchise that has been running for the better part of half a century, there are bound to be at least one or two black sheep that crop up.
+In a franchise that has been running for the better part of half a century, at least one or two black sheep are bound to crop up.
 For the beloved Lupin III property, that comes in the form of this third incarnation of the fictional descendant of Arsène Lupin.
-The reason it even makes it on the list is because of how infamous of a reputation it has among the fanbase.
+The reason it even makes it on the list is because of how infamous its reputation is among the fanbase.
 Relying on slapstick humor that nowhere near matched the wit of the second series and definitely didn’t align itself closer with the manga like the very first adaptation, Lupin III Part III is the third wheel of this franchise and not looked back on too fondly, if at all.
 As the Star Wars prequels and The Godfather Part III have proven, there is an unequaled level of infamy you gain from being a disappointment, and that is what best describes Lupin III Part III.

 Love fantasy?
 Steampunk?
 Epic battles?
 Then Aura Battler Dunbine is definitely the series for you.